 Have you ever needed a statistic to help argue your case about the importance of school libraries?
 Here are a few sources to help you.
 They include sources with current as well as historical information about school libraries.

-A Brief Profile of America’s Public Schools As the title suggests, this is a brief summary of data from the 2003-04 School and Staffing Survey.
-Published in 2007 the document includes basic information about school libraries, school library staffing, school library holdings and expenditures.
+Characteristics of Public Elementary and Secondary School Library Media Centers in the United States: Results From the 2011–12 Schools and Staffing Survey As the title suggests, this is a brief summary of data from the 2011-12 School and Staffing Survey.
+Published in 2013 the document includes basic information about school libraries, school library staffing, school library holdings and expenditures.

 Characteristics of Public and Bureau of Indian Education Elementary and Secondary School Library Media Centers in the United States: Results From the 2007–08 Schools and Staffing Survey The Schools and Staffing Survey (SASS) is the nation’s most extensive sample survey of elementary and secondary schools and the teachers and administrators who staff them.
 Sponsored by the National Center for Education Statistics (NCES), SASS has been conducted six times: in school years 1987-88, 1990-91, 1993-94, 1999-2000, 2003-04 and 2007-08 by the United States Census Bureau.
 This document includes material regarding school libraries from the 2007–08 Schools and Staffing Survey (SASS).
 Review the Selected Findings for a concise description of facts.
 A Summary Chart of Results is also available.

 Digest of Education Statistics: 2011 The 46th update of the Digest of Education Statistics.
 This is an essential source of statistics related to education at all levels.
 The Tables in Chapter Seven cover statistics on libraries and educational technology.